 8. Split Stance Side Row

-The split stance side row is another option if you’re looking for drills that will prepare you for more advanced mace bell exercises.
+The split stance side row is another option if you’re looking for drills that will prepare you for a more advanced mace workout.

 Begin in the same position that you started for the side load reverse lunge, with the mace held on one side of the body, torso pointing forward.
 Hold the mace so that the macehead is pointed toward the right.
-From here, follow these instructions:
+From here, follow the below four instructions.

 - Inhale, hinge at your hips, and take a step back with your left leg, balancing on the ball of the left foot (keep the leg straight)